ValentinaBacherer/ValentinaBacherer/README.md

 - 🔭 I’m currently working on cool startup projects with React, Typescript and GraphQL
 - 🌱 I’m currently learning TDD
 - 👯 I’m looking to collaborate on empower latin women in tech
-- 🤔 I’m looking for help with career growth
+- 🤔 I’m looking for help with TDD best practices
 - 💬 Ask me about anything
 - 📫 How to reach me [here](https://www.linkedin.com/in/valentina-bacherer-eberhard/)
 - 😄 Pronouns: she/her/hers